Frequently Asked Questions about Property Arbitration

 Yes, but only with their written consent.
 The nonmember's answer to a filing also implies consent and indicates an acceptance of a final and binding decision.
 A non-member who wishes to file should provide the consent of the member company with the filing.
 Once a party consents to arbitrate, the consent may not be withdrawn.

-An e-mail notification is sent as soon as the decision is posted, approximately 2-3 days after the case is heard.
-All decisions are available from our Web site immediately after they are posted.
+An email notification is sent as soon as the decision is published.
+All decisions are available from the blue ellipsis found on the TRS Worklist.

 AF will assign arbitrator(s) based upon the Company Claim Amount using the following criteria: